 To promote confidence and higher self esteem in children, allow them to identify their best qualities through writing.
 As they reflect on their talents and successes, they’ll feel inspired and encouraged to go out and try new things!

-52 Journal Prompts to Build Kids Self Esteem & Confidence
+SEL Journal Prompts and Self Esteem & Confidence Journal Prompt Ideas for Kids

 1. What is your greatest talent?